Lecture Notes in Cosmology: Distance measures in cosmology

 \subsection{The lookback time}

-Imagine a photon emitted by a galaxy at a time $t_{\rm em}$ and detected at the time $t_0$ on Earth.
-A very basic notion of distance is $c(t_0 - t_{\rm em})$, i.e. it is the light-travel distance, based on the fact that light always travels with speed $c$.
-The quantity $t_0 - t_{\rm em}$ is called \textbf{lookback time} and suggestively reminds the fact that when we observe some source in the sky we are actually looking into the past, because of the finiteness of $c$.
+Imagine a photon emitted by a galaxy at a time $t_{\rm em}$ and detected at $t_0$ on Earth.
+A very basic notion of distance is $c(t_0 - t_{\rm em})$, i.e., it is the light-travel distance, based on the fact that light always travels at speed $c$.\footnote{We do not enter the discussion of the measure of the \textit{one-way} speed of light and simply adopt Einstein's synchronization convention.} The quantity $t_0 - t_{\rm em}$ is called \textbf{lookback time} and suggestively reminds us of the fact that when we observe some source in the sky, we are actually looking into the past because of the finiteness of $c$.

-From the FLRW metric, by putting $ds^2 = 0$, we can relate the lookback time with the comoving distance as follows:
+From the FLRW metric, by inserting $ds^2 = 0$, we can relate the lookback time to the comoving distance as follows:

-This seems quite similar to the proper distance, but careful: the proper distance is defined as $a\chi$ and evidently $ad\chi \neq d(a\chi)$.
-The lookback time is the photon time of flight and thus it includes cumulatively the expansion of the universe.
-On the other hand, the proper distance is the distance considered between two simultaneous events and therefore the expansion of the universe is not taken into account cumulatively.
+This seems quite similar to the proper distance, but be careful: the proper distance is defined as $a\chi$ and evidently $ad\chi \neq d(a\chi)$.
+The lookback time is the photon time of flight and, thus, it cumulatively includes the expansion of the universe.
+On the other hand, the proper distance is the distance considered between two simultaneous events; therefore, the expansion of the universe is not taken into account cumulatively.

-Since we observe redshifts, is there a way to calculate the lookback time from $z$?
-In principle yes: one solves Friedmann equation, finds $a(t)$, inverts this function in order to find $t = t(a)$, uses $1 + z = 1/a$ and finally gets a relation $t = t(z)$.
-For example, for the flat Einstein-de Sitter universe, using Eqs.~\eqref{adustflat} and \eqref{EdSage} one gets:
+Is there a way to calculate the lookback time from $z$?
+In principle, yes: one solves the Friedmann equation, finds $a(t)$, inverts this function to find $t = t(a)$, uses $1 + z = 1/a$, and finally obtains a relation $t = t(z)$.